Top 10 Causes of Stress at Work

 4. Bullying and harassment

-A research conducted by the British Trade Union Confederation (TUC) on workplace bullying discovered that 29% of employees had been bullied at work, with 72% saying that it often comes from their manager.
+Research conducted by the British Trade Union Confederation (TUC) on workplace bullying discovered that 29% of employees had been bullied at work, with 72% saying that it often comes from their manager.

-Getting bullied can have serious psychological consequences for whoever is on the receiving end of it.
+Being bullied can have serious psychological consequences for whoever is on the receiving end of it.
 Some of these consequences are fear, sadness, depression, difficulty concentrating, and trouble sleeping.

 All of these can lead, in the end, to stress at work, as it becomes a place where one doesn’t feel happy or welcomed.